jeroendehaas/bastille/README.md

 templates/default           | Directory for default template
 ```

 Bastille can be made to use a different path for its files.
-This is useful if
+This is useful if,
-you wish to simultaneously maintain jails running under different versions of
+for example, you wish to simultaneously maintain base file systems for different
-FreeBSD.
-In such a scenario, you would typically prepare a directory structure
+versions of FreeBSD.
+In such a scenario, you would typically prepare
-for each release version.
+a directory structure for each release.

 ## Base file systems
 There are two base file system parts: a read-only ("ro") part and a writable one